What is the Early Years Pupil Premium (EYPP)?

 Communication - Real Experiences - Parents

-The extra funding that we receive from Early Years Pupil Premium will be spent on providing real experiences for our children and their families.
+The extra funding that we receive from Early Years Pupil Premium will be spent in a number of ways.
+We will spend some of the funding on additional training to ensure that all interactions between adults and children are of the highest quality.
+We will continue to provide real experiences for our children and their families.
 We hope to inspire and enthuse everyone – children, parents and staff alike and encourage them to talk about their experiences and what they have learnt together.
+Experiences are carefully planned for with a focus on particular skills and vocabulary.
+Each child will have an individual plan that will consider; where the child is at developmentally; identify next steps and then tailor the right experiences thinking about the hoped for impact each experience may bring.
 We will record experiences in different ways (photos, videos, drawings, audio) and revisit them with children and their families, encouraging talk and communication and reliving and consolidating the learning that took place.

 We hope to take children out of Nursery as often as we can, to local parks, shops, libraries, theatres and further afield to farms, woods, beaches and other exciting places!
 We will take parents and carers too and aim to broaden horizons and show families some of the exciting things they can do with young children that will make learning real and memorable as well as lots of fun!

 We will also organise lots of real learning experiences in Nursery!
 Children and families are central to all that we do and we involve them in all aspects of Nursery life.
 Children help to prepare the food for their snack.
-Last year children contributed to the redesign of our Nursery Garden and this year parents will be involved in deciding on the most important elements of our curriculum; which will impact on our curriculum design.
+In previous years children have contributed to the redesign of our Nursery Garden and parents have been involved in deciding important elements of our curriculum; impacting on our curriculum design.

 Another key part of learning at Lilycroft Nursery School for children from two to five are the people (and animals) that we invite to visit us on a regular basis.
 Children and families have enjoyed visits from story tellers, dancers, musicians and artists, the Emergency Services and Birds and Animals galore!
 Click here to see our news of what we’ve been up to recently.

-We are also very lucky to have a bespoke Lilycroft Nursery School Early Years enthusiast and specialist who works with our children on regular projects.
-Veronica is one of our most experienced and well-loved ex members of staff who worked at Lilycroft Nursery School for over 25 years, so knows the needs of our children and families inside out!
-Together we design sessions to suit the particular needs and interests of small groups and individual children, enabling us to focus precisely on the areas of learning and social / emotional well being that will engage them and enable them to progress.
+We are also very lucky to have experienced enthusiasts and specialists who works with our children on regular projects.
+Adam is one of our most experienced members of staff and knows the needs of our children and families inside out!
+We design sessions to suit the particular needs and interests of small groups and individual children, enabling us to focus precisely on the areas of learning and social / emotional well-being that will engage them and enable them to progress.

 The extra money from Early Years Pupil Premium enables all this to happen and for those eligible children has a recognisable impact on their learning, progress and achievement both now and in the future.